zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 I argue: No, because while I agree that strawmanning is a ubiquitous failure mode and that the ITT is often a useful technique for combatting it, the passages in question weren't part of an ITT attempt.
 (The ITT is testing your ability to simulate and therefore understand the interlocutor's view; you don't have to _believe_ it.)
 My claim isn't that the Meleteans _think of themselves_ as prioritizing popularity and collaborative feelings over truth.
 Obviously, the Meleteans think that prioritizing collaborativeness will lead to truth.
 I'm claiming that they're wrong about what their own methods imply.
 And the way I think I know enough about their methods in order to make that judgement (despite the fact that I'm not a mind-reader and can't know what's truly in their heart) is by ... reading the actual text that they actually published, and making logical inferences from the literal meaning of the text?

 Meletus didn't say "The Socratic method is bad because it's unpopular" _in those words_, which would sound bad, but complaining that "few people will participate in such a martial arts academy for long" amounts to the same thing. (_Unpopular_, adjective, ["Not liked or popular; disliked or ignored by the public."](https://en.wiktionary.org/wiki/unpopular)) Meletus didn't say "I value feelings of trust and collaboration at the expense of truth" _in those words_, which would sound bad.
-But if you write essays about how criticism undermines feelings of trust and collaboration, I can't help but notice the revealed preference ordering, even if the author doesn't seem to be aware of it.
+But if you write essays about how criticism destroys communities that depend on trust and collaboration, I can't help but notice the revealed preference ordering, even if the author doesn't seem to be aware of it.

 Perhaps some readers will still be unsatisfied at my interpreting Meletus's words in a way that Meletus probably wouldn't approve of—that I'm doubling down on the strawmanning ways that Meletus condemns me for, despite paying lip service to the ITT being a useful idea.

 But that's just the thing: _that_ description is characterizing _my_ policies in a way that _I_ don't agree with.
 (I don't think of myself as doubling down on strawmanning.)
 Besides strawmanning, another ubiquitous form of discourse failure is [the motte-and-bailey doctrine](https://slatestarcodex.com/2014/11/03/all-in-all-another-brick-in-the-motte/), where people opportunistically pivot between different "intended" interpretations of their words.

-Unfortunately, the existence of the motte-and-bailey failure mode makes it untenable for criticisms to only be considered admissible if the criticized author agrees with the critic's interpretation of the author's views: it's too easy to stand in the bailey
+Unfortunately, the existence of the motte-and-bailey failure mode makes it untenable for criticisms to only be considered admissible if the criticized author agrees with the critic's interpretation of the author's views:

-stand in the motte and say, "That's a strawman" to all critics.

-and yet I consider it _my_ responsibility to explain what the difference is, rather than insisting that my critics need to be pre-emptively charitable to me.
+it's too easy to stand in the bailey stand in the motte and say, "That's a strawman" to all critics. and yet I consider it _my_ responsibility to explain what the difference is, rather than insisting that my critics need to be pre-emptively charitable to me.

 (The difference is that [I think it's not strawmanning if you can explain to third parties how your interpretation is grounded in the text itself](https://www.lesswrong.com/posts/5zjucvhSFvp92eYbE/reply-to-duncan-sabien-on-strawmanning); the author is free to clarify that some interpretation wasn't intended, but critics can't be obligated to have somehow figured that out in advance if it wasn't already clear in the text.)